-If you visit the OFAC (Office of Foreign Assets Control) web pages you can find a page on Sanctions Programs and Country Information, 12 which includes links to a page on Ukraine-/Russia-related Sanctions, 13 and another on Russian Harmful Foreign Activities Sanctions.
-14 Both pages includes measures that are relevant to the current situation.
+If you visit the OFAC (Office of Foreign Assets Control) web pages you can find a page on Sanctions Programs and Country Information,22 which includes links to a page on Ukraine-/Russia-related Sanctions,23 and another on Russian Harmful Foreign Activities Sanctions.24 Both pages includes measures that are relevant to the current situation.
 From both pages it is possible to sign up for email updates, and there are links to FAQs, as well as links to general information on OFAC, interpretive guidance and information about applying for a specific OFAC license for activities that would otherwise be subject to restrictions.
-In addition, there are General Licenses.
+In addition, there are General Licenses (a lot of them).